 So I found the nearest palm tree, strung up a hammock, and settled in for round two.
 Here’s what I realised:

-- The 4HWW almost certainly had a much bigger impact on me than I thought (and probably more than some others would care to admit).
+- The 4HWW had a much bigger impact on me than I realised (and probably more than the critics would care to admit).

-- The simmering resentment toward Ferriss and his acolytes is sort of understandable.
+- The simmering resentment toward Ferriss and his acolytes is somewhat understandable.

 If you haven’t read the 4HWW, here’s an uncharitable summary: